eggzilla/BiobaseHTTP/README.md

 Information on ENSEMBL genomes API can be found here: [Ensembl Genomes](http://rest.ensemblgenomes.org/).

 If you plan to include the library in a tool, register it as explained [here](http://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Usage_Guidelines_and_Requiremen).

+BiobaseHTTP is the successor of the deprecated EntrezHTTP library.